 The WaterLex Board of Directors confirms the strategic orientation of the organization and regularly checks the operations compliance with the Charter and agreed Strategic orientation.
 All Board members of WaterLex act in their personal capacity.
 Read more.

 The International Secretariat

 WaterLex is headquartered in Geneva, Switzerland.
-The Executive Director and the General Manager lead a small team of staff and interact regularly with the WaterLex Board.
-Read more.
+The General Director leads a small team of staff and interact regularly with the WaterLex Board.

 Membership to WaterLex is open to everyone.
 Globally, there are nearly 100 WaterLex Members, who are experts and professionals with experience from the academic, national and international public service, diplomatic, private and non-profit sectors.
 The advice, support, and knowledge that Members offer to WaterLex are important to programme implementation globally, as Members hail from over a dozen countries.
 Read more.